tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/购买指南/云服务器价格(Windows)_intl_en.md

 ## CVM Pricing(Windows)

-The following is the pricing for different types of CVM instances in different regions.
-Please note that these rates are **for reference purposes only**, and rates of your final order shall prevail.
+The following are the rates for different types of CVM instances in different regions.
+Please note that these rates are only for reference purposes, and your final order rates shall prevail.
 For more information, see [CVM Instance Specifications](https://intl.cloud.tencent.com/document/product/213/11518).

 ### Guangzhou